oneapi-src/oneDAL/docs/source/dev_guide/algorithms/k_nearest_neighbors/k-nearest-neighbors-knn-classifier.rst

 #.
 Assigns the class with the largest probability to the test
    observation :math:`x_0`

-The library provides kNN classification with the following methods:

-- K-D tree (only suppored on CPU)
-- Brute Force (only suppored on GPU)
+kNN classification on CPU and GPU are based on different approaches.
+On CPU, kNN classification uses `K-D tree`_, a space-partitioning data structure, to find nearest neighbors, while on GPU the `Brute Force`_ search is used.

 K-D tree
 --------

-K-D tree, or a multidimensional binary search tree, is a space-partitioning data structure, where D is the dimension and K is the number of dimensions in the feature space.
+On CPU, the library provides kNN classification based on multidimensional binary search tree (K-D tree, where D means the dimension and K means the number of dimensions in the feature space).
 For more details, see [James2013]_, [Patwary2016]_.

 |product| version of the kNN algorithm with K-D trees uses the PANDA algorithm
 [Patwary2016]_.